hodzanassredin/hodzanassredin.github.com/_posts/2016-09-03-suave_and_expvars.md

 #self.get_gc_collection_histogram(data, tags, url, namespace)
 {% endhighlight %}
 This line will throw in case of missing memstats data.
-Now restart datadog agent "/etc/init.d/datadog-agent restart") More about how to setup datadog with expvars you could find [here](https://www.datadoghq.com/blog/instrument-go-apps-expvar-datadog/)
+Now restart the datadog agent "/etc/init.d/datadog-agent restart") More about how to setup datadog with expvars you could find [here](https://www.datadoghq.com/blog/instrument-go-apps-expvar-datadog/)
-So last step is to create suave.io app with hellorps expvar and run it.
+Last step is to create suave.io app with “hellorps” expvar and run it.
-We will use basic suave script template
+We will use suave script template

 {% highlight fsharp %}
 open System